JLC31/RobinhoodDividends/README.md

 First, begin by following the tutorial for establishing a connection between Google Sheets and Python by following the video by Youtube user Tech With Tim found [here](https://www.youtube.com/watch?v=cnPlKLEGR7E).

 Note: This script currently relies on the user being present when running the script in order to input the MFA code sent by Robinhood to authenticate the user.
+Further automation could be used to automatically input MFA.

 ## Features